-This meant a further four years as a Private Security Operator working in Iraq, providing personal protection and ultimately operational oversight to construction project managers, journalists, DOD personnel and communications project personnel.
+This meant a further four years as a Private Security Operator working in Iraq, providing personal protection and ultimately operational oversight to construction project managers, journalists, DOD personnel, and communications project personnel.
 He then spent a further six years as an on-road Paramedic with the Queensland Ambulance Service.
-This combined with his training in South Africa at the internationally renowned RONIN gave him the skillset he required to start his own business.
+This, combined with his training in South Africa at the internationally renowned RONIN, gave him the skillset and military precision he required to start his own business.

 “RONIN was my first real exposure to realistic and relevant medical training for working within a hostile environment.
 This training ended up being an invaluable skill, which I took back to Iraq.
 From that point on, I was much more confident in situations requiring medical treatments.”